 Netflix has several seasons of this cooking competition.
 Each season has 10 episodes that are focused on different baking challenges — from pastry to pudding.
 All episodes are about an hour.
-The show also has some holiday specials.2.
-Our Planet
+The show also has some holiday specials.

 Not quite ready for physics?
 Enjoy science on a more basic level—right here on earth.
 The show Our Planet is a Netflix documentary series that won 2 Emmy Awards.
-Each episode in season 1 focuses on a different type of landscape across the planet.
+Each episode in the limited series focuses on a different type of landscape across the planet.

 3. Grace and Frankie

 This show is produced by Netflix and is a great family comedy.
-Currently, there are 6 seasons available for streaming on Netflix and a final 7th season is in the works.
+All 7 seasons of the show available for streaming on Netflix.
 Each episode is approximately 35–40 minutes long.

 4. The Crown

 The Crown is another beloved Netflix show.
 This one follows the life of Queen Elizabeth from the 1940s to the modern days.
 It is based on an award-winning play: The Audience.
 Seniors can relive some of the major events, political strife, and decisions that the Queen has faced during her reign.